Krushnaji Prabhakar Khadilkar: Kichak Vadh

-Kichak Vadh (The Assassination of Kichak) (1907) is a play based on an episode in the Mahabharat, Kichak is a minister at the court of Virat who attempts to molest Draupadi, he is assassinated by her husband Bhima as a result.
+Kichak Vadh (The Slaying of Kichak) (1907) is a play based on an episode in the Mahabharat, Kichak is a minister at the court of Virat who attempts to molest Draupadi, he is assassinated by her husband Bhima as a result.
 The play was a manifestation of resistance to British rule.
 This molestation is used as a metaphor for the policies of the British colonial government in India.
 Kichak represented Lord Curzon: Viceroy to the King, just as Kichak was minister to King Virat; Draupadi represented India and Bhima represented an extremist nationalist, in contrast to Yudhishtar, standing for moderate nationalism.
 The Encyclopaedia of Indian Literature... states that "Kichaka was cast in the mould of the then Viceroy, Lord Curzon, and some of his aggressively arrogant utterances (like, 'the rulers are rulers and the slaves are slaves') found direct echoes in the words of Kichaka, while the popular mood of resentment and revolt was vehemently expressed by the fiery speeches of Draupadi and Bhima" Bhatia considers that the playwright contrasts the aggression and hatred of the government for its colonial subjects with the resistance of those who attempt rescue the nation from colonial evils.
 Themes of sacrifice, war and duty "sharpened the quest of freedom".
 The play was an allegorical attack on the colonial government.
 Nagendra considers the play as a notable example of the use of a mythological character as a symbol of oppression.